Lianne Dalziel: Mayor of Christchurch

 Dalziel was elected Mayor of Christchurch in the October 2013 mayoral election, with a margin of almost 50,000 votes over the next candidate, businessman Paul Lonsdale.
 She was sworn in on 24 October, with a past mayor, Vicki Buck as her deputy.
 At the 2019 local election, she won the mayoralty for a third time.

 In late February 2020, the New Zealand Police referred Dalziel's election expenses during the 2019 Christchurch mayoral election to the Serious Fraud Office.
 Two complainants, including rival mayoral candidate John Minto, had filed a complaint regarding donations by six people that exceeded the $1,500 limit under the Local Electoral Act.
 On 17 December, the Serious Fraud Office cleared Mayor Dalziel, stating that it found no evidence of criminal conduct relating to donations made to the Mayor by several Chinese businessmen during the 2019 mayoral election.

-On 1 July 2021 she announced she would not seek re-election as mayor at the local body elections in 2022.
+On 1 July 2021, she announced she would not seek re-election as mayor at the local body elections in 2022.

 In October 2021, Dalziel expressed opposition to the Sixth Labour Government's Three Waters reform programme, criticising the Government for "mandating councils."

+Honours

+In the 2023 King's Birthday and Coronation Honours, Dalziel was appointed a Companion of the New Zealand Order of Merit, for services to local government and as a Member of Parliament.